Southampton-RSG/2021-11-1-socobio-crs/novice/shell/03-pipefilter.md

 or something else entirely;
 we don't have to know or care.

-We can use another pipe to send the output of `wc` directly to `sort`, which then sends its output to `head`:
+We can even use another pipe to send the output of `wc` directly to `sort`, which then sends its output to `head`:

 ~~~ {.bash}